What types of hummingbirds can you find in Idaho?

-Today, you will learn 5 hummingbird species found in Idaho (and how to identify them).
+Today, you will learn about the 5 hummingbird species found in Idaho.

 The species below were chosen because they are most common in Idaho (above the Mexico border).
 Each description includes identification tips, pictures, *range maps, fun facts, AND how to attract these beautiful birds to your yard!

 Rufous Hummingbirds are the most aggressive type of hummingbird in Idaho!